HeavyMedl/heavymedl.github.io/src/pages/cv.md

 TODO

-### Wrote the middleware to server-render Vue applications at REI
+### Wrote middleware to server-render Vue applications at REI

 TODO